Is any room complete without its own complementary candle?

 So let’s talk about your three main options: essential oils, fragrance oils, and absolute oils.

-Essential oils might seem like the obvious choice.
+Essential oils for candles might seem like the obvious choice.
 They’re potent, so you only need to use a small ratio to the rest of your ingredients.
 They’re natural, and also provide aromatherapeutic benefits.
 So your candles will smell amazing, and have the power to soothe, uplift, energise or refresh whoever is in the room with them.

 It turns out, essential oils can be quite weak in candles.
 Based on the conversations we have with customers, many makers choose a 3% fragrance ratio.
 Some essential oils will work well at this percentage, but others will only give off a faint smell.
 Which is fine if you prefer a delicate scent throw - not so much if you’re looking to fragrance a large room with just one aromatherapy candle.